Castalia’s blog

 Mayors representing Communities 4 Local Democracy at Parliament during a visit to voice concerns about Three Waters back in late 2021

-The New Zealand Herald recently published a column written by Andreas Heuser, Managing Director at Castalia, about the Local Water Done Well policy.
+Recently, the New Zealand Herald published a column written by Andreas Heuser, Managing Director at Castalia, about the Local Water Done Well policy.

-Mr. Heuser outlines the key components of the Local Water Done Well policy, emphasizing its potential to address financial challenges within the water sector.
-Mr. Heuser dispels misunderstandings, particularly regarding the separation of balance sheets, and explains the policy’s focus on decentralization and community involvement.
+Mr. Heuser outlines the key components of the Local Water Done Well policy and emphasizes its potential to address financial challenges within the water sector.
+Additionally, he dispels misunderstandings, particularly regarding the separation of balance sheets.
+He also explains the policy’s focus on decentralization and community involvement.

 The proposed framework involves creating separate corporatized water service providers (WSPs) owned by individuals or groups of councils.
-These WSPs would maintain independent accounts, subject to regulation by the Commerce Commission to ensure efficient expenditure.
-This approach, globally tested and successful in other utility sectors, aims to make WSPs credit-worthy entities, attracting capital and positively influencing credit ratings.
+Moreover, these WSPs would maintain independent accounts, subject to regulation by the Commerce Commission to ensure efficient expenditure.
+This approach has been tested globally and has been successful in other utility sectors.
+Markedly, the approach aims to make WSPs credit-worthy entities, attracting capital and positively influencing credit ratings.

-Highlighting the importance of local involvement, Heuser stresses that communities should play a pivotal role in overcoming challenges.
+Lastly, highlighting the importance of local involvement, Heuser stresses that communities should play a pivotal role in overcoming challenges.
 The column underscores the flexibility of Local Water Done Well, allowing local communities to shape its design based on specific circumstances.
-The example of Auckland is presented, where tough choices, like separating Watercare from Auckland Council, are best decided by Aucklanders themselves.
+Mr. Heuser presents the example of Auckland.
+There, tough choices, like separating Watercare from Auckland Council, are best decided by Aucklanders themselves.